Isaac Asimov: Illness and death

 In 1977, Asimov had a heart attack.
-In December 1983, he had triple bypass surgery at NYU Medical Center, during which he contracted HIV from a blood transfusion.
+In December 1983, he had triple bypass surgery at NYU Lutheran Medical Center, during which he contracted HIV from a blood transfusion.
 His HIV status was kept secret out of concern that the anti-AIDS prejudice might extend to his family members.

 He died in Manhattan on April 6, 1992, and was cremated.
 The cause of death was reported as heart and kidney failure.
 Ten years following Asimov's death, Janet and Robyn Asimov agreed that the HIV story should be made public; Janet revealed it in her edition of his autobiography, It's Been a Good Life.

 Writings

 [T]he only thing about myself that I consider to be severe enough to warrant psychoanalytic treatment is my compulsion to write ...
 That means that my idea of a pleasant time is to go up to my attic, sit at my electric typewriter (as I am doing right now), and bang away, watching the words take shape like magic before my eyes.